tytydraco/yessleep/out/How_planning_a_wedding_almost_ended_my_life.md

 Laura’s wedding was a spectacular success.
 The Crone attended, as she was contractually obligated to attend.
 It gave Laura great cache, and it made my reputation.

 Business poured in.
-I wasn’t just planning weddings, I was bargaining for the impossible on behalf of wealthy clients.
+I wasn’t just planning weddings, I was bargaining for new, impossible things on behalf of wealthy clients (though what I bartered with now wasn't anything so exotic as a pound of flesh).
 And I was paid very, very well to do it.

 And anyway, by the time Laura was married, the stump where my hand used to be had healed.
 [Mostly](https://www.reddit.com/user/DickinsonPublishing/).